 17.045 Taking testimony in suits; reporting, transcribing and filing of testimony taken or offered.
-(1) If issues of fact are tried before the court, the evidence shall be presented, and at the request of any of the parties or if required by the court, shall be taken down by a reporter.
-The stenographic notes, or, if requested by any of the parties or required by the court, a transcript there-of, shall be filed with the clerk of the court in the cause.
+(1) If issues of fact are tried before the court, the evidence shall be presented, and at the request of any of the parties or if required by the court, shall be reported by a reporter as provided in ORS 8.340.
+The notes, tapes or audio records of the reporter, or, if requested by any of the parties or required by the court, a transcript thereof, shall be filed with the clerk of the court in the cause.

-(2) Where evidence is offered by any of the parties, and excluded by the ruling of the court, the party offering the testimony shall be entitled to have the same taken down in like manner as the testimony admitted, but it shall be marked and designated as evidence offered, excluded and excepted to.
-The party offering said testimony shall be required to pay for taking it, unless the court on appeal holds the testimony was competent.
+(2) Where evidence is offered by any of the parties, and excluded by the ruling of the court, the party offering the testimony shall be entitled to have the same reported in like manner as the testimony admitted, but it shall be marked and designated as evidence offered, excluded and excepted to.
+The party offering said testimony shall be required to pay for having it reported, unless the court on appeal holds the testimony was competent.
+[Amended by 1955 c.497 §5]